 To provide rural households access to clean drinking water through our contaminant-specific strategies.

 To empower local unemployed women as entrepreneurs who will produce the solution and earn revenue out of it and oversee the operations and maintenance of the RO Plant and earn revenue out of it.

 // The Community and the Business Model

-Project Asbah operates on a five step business model:
+Project Asbah adopts the following business model: